-- Arizona: Arizona statute outlaws "surrogate parent contracts," granting parental rights to the birth mother in such instances.
-But while an Arizona appellate court ruled the law unconstitutional, the Arizona Supreme Court declined to review the case, which means the scope and legality of the state's law remains unclear.
+- Arizona: An Arizona statute outlaws "surrogate parent contracts," granting parental rights to the birth mother in such instances.
+But, while an Arizona appellate court ruled the law unconstitutional, the Arizona Supreme Court declined to review the case.
+As of today, parents may not use surrogacy in Arizona.

-- Florida: Both gestational and traditional surrogacy agreements are explicitly allowed by statute for those 18 and older, but the law specifically excludes LGBT individuals.
-While a 2010 appellate ruling overturned the general ban on adoption by LGBT prospective parents, Florida surrogacy law explicitly limits surrogate parenting agreements to married couples only.
+- Florida: Both gestational and traditional surrogacy agreements are explicitly allowed by statute for those 18 and older.
+But, the Florida surrogacy law explicitly limits surrogate parenting agreements to married couples only.

 More Questions About Surrogate Parenthood?
 Ask an Attorney

 As you can imagine, surrogate parenthood has been an area of disputed rights for many years.
 Many couples choose to hash out their rights beforehand through a contract.